 Costs and Aid

-- 98% of incoming freshman receive financial aid
+- 99% of incoming first-year students receive financial aid

-13 graduate programs and over 42 undergraduate majors in four schools:
+13 graduate programs and nearly 40 undergraduate majors in four schools:

 - School of Arts and Sciences